edantonio505/miniclosedai/README.md

 # MiniClosedAI

 A tiny, 100%-local LLM playground.
-Chat with small Ollama models (1B–10B parameters), tweak sampling parameters live, and turn each saved chat into a callable API endpoint. **No cloud, no API keys, no accounts.**
+Chat with small Ollama models (1B–10B parameters), tweak sampling parameters live, and turn each saved chat into a callable API endpoint. **No cloud, no API keys, no costs.**

 Built with **FastAPI** (3 Python deps), vanilla JS, and SQLite.
 Runs on a laptop.